 Cuomo calls coronavirus the ‘European virus’ in Trump-bashing DNC speech

-Cuomo, a third-term governor who has become one of the most prominent Democrats during the pandemic, has faced criticism for his administration's response to the crisis
+Cuomo has faced criticism for his administration's response to the crisis

 New York Gov. Andrew Cuomo slammed President Trump's response to the coronavirus pandemic during his Monday night speech to the Democratic National Convention, accusing the White House of "negligence" even as his own administration drew flak for thousands of deaths in New York's nursing homes.

 "Our collective strength is exercised through government.
 It is, in effect, our immune system.
 And our current federal government is dysfunctional and incompetent.
 It couldn't fight off the virus.
 In fact, it didn't even see it coming.
-The European virus infected the northeast while the White House was still fixated on China," Cuomo said during his scathing speech, an apparent counterpoint to Trump's labeling of COVID-19 as the "China virus."
+The European virus infected the northeast while the White House was still fixated on China," Cuomo said during his speech, an apparent counterpoint to Trump's labeling of COVID-19 as the "China virus."

 He added: "The virus had been attacking us for months before they even knew it was here.
 We saw the failure of a government that tried to deny the virus, then tried to ignore it, and then tried to politicize it.
 The failed federal government that watched New York get ambushed by their negligence, and then watched New York suffer, but all through it learned nothing."